openpaymentseurope/docs/docs/quickstart_ais.md

 If your users only sign in on a desktop, the above is enough.
 You will display the QR code in the browser and poll the status of the Consent to see when it's verified.

 [Nedanstående är dåligt och behöver förbättras]
-If you also want to support using your UI on a smartphone, you will create a link that the user will click that will open the Bank ID app.
-After the user authenticates, Bank ID will redirect back to the URI you supply.
+If you want to support users on smartphones, you'll need to create a slightly different link, it must contain a redirect_uri query parameter with a value that points back to your site/application.
+Instruct the user to click on this link, once the authentication process is complete, Mobilt BankID will redirect the user to the value in this parameter.
 ```javascript
 bankIdLink = "bankid:///?autostarttoken=" + autoStartToken + "&redirect=" + redirectUriAfterDecoupledAuthentication
 ```